dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

  * [new branch]      master -> master
 ```

-Open the app in the browser with the following
+Open the app in the browser with the following command

 ```
 $ heroku open
 ```

-### Openning dynos to request
+### Scaling dynos containers

 After deploying, the app is running on a web dyno.
 Think of a dyno as a lightweight container that runs the command specified in the Procfile.